Which place is cheaper, Sacramento or Atlanta?

 The autumn brings many poeple to Atlanta as well as Sacramento.

 Atlanta is around the same temperature as Sacramento in the autumn.
-The temperature in Atlanta is usually 66°F (19°C) in October, and Sacramento stays around 64°F (18°C).
+The daily temperature in Atlanta averages around 66°F (19°C) in October, and Sacramento fluctuates around 64°F (18°C).

 The sun comes out a lot this time of the year in Sacramento.
 People are often attracted to the plentiful sunshine in Atlanta this time of the year.
 In the autumn, Atlanta often gets less sunshine than Sacramento.
 Atlanta gets 222 hours of sunny skies this time of year, while Sacramento receives 300 hours of full sun.